-Bomb Kills at Least 25 People Near School in Afghanistan Capital
+Bomb Kills at Least 30 People Near School in Afghanistan Capital

 Both Arian and Nazari said that at least 50 people were also wounded, and that the casualty toll could rise.
 The attack occurred just as the fasting day came to an end.

 No one immediately claimed responsibility for the attack, and Taliban spokesman Zabihullah Mujahid told reporters in a message that only the Islamic State group could be responsible for such a heinous crime.
+Mujahid also accused Afghanistan’s intelligence agency of being complicit with IS, although he offered no evidence.

+The Taliban and the Afghan government have traded accusations over a series of targeted killings of civil society workers, journalists and Afghan professionals.
+While IS has taken responsibility for some of those killings, many have gone unclaimed.

-The extremist group has previously claimed attacks against minority Shiites in the same area, last year claiming two brutal attacks on education facilities that killed 50 people, most of them students.
+IS has previously claimed attacks against minority Shiites in the same area, last year claiming two brutal attacks on education facilities that killed 50 people, most of them students.

 Even as the IS has been degraded in Afghanistan, according to government and US officials, it has stepped-up its attacks particularly against Shiite Muslims and women workers.